8 Best Homeowners Insurance Companies in Maryland of 2025

 You may use your smart TV or other home entertainment system at night to unwind and relax after a hard day at work.

-As such, it’s an inconvenience if any of these things break down.
+It’s an inconvenience if any of these things break down.

 You will have to pay out of pocket to replace your equipment without the endorsement.